 Folks, it's a one-skein, self-striping baby sweater.
 Each skein begins with a rainbow of colours that will form the yoke, and then a lot of blue which you'll use for both the body and arms.

-The sweater pictured is Flax Light by Tin Can Knits, but you can substitute any top-down raglan pattern, either cardigan or pullover.
+We recommend the Flax Light pattern by Tin Can Knits, but you can substitute any top-down raglan pattern, either cardigan or pullover.
 We've made the 0-6 month size with a 115 g (4 oz) skein.

 Estimated yarn requirements for Flax Light: